yochannah/yo-yehudi.com/contact.md

 ## Looking to chat?

- I'm happy to chat for any reason, but especially keen to offer advice and mentorship to people who are taking their first steps in open source. <a href="https://calendly.com/yo-yehudi/">Book some time in my calendar.</a>
+ I'm happy to chat for any reason, but especially keen to offer advice and mentorship to people who are taking their first steps in open source.
+[Book some time in my calendar](/calendar).